aash591/windows-docker-boot-startup/README.md

-# Start Docker Desktop at Windows Startup Scripts
+# Run Docker Desktop at Windows Startup Scripts

 Run one setup `.bat` as Administrator, then reboot.